 At every step, measure performance against your goals and add or remove tactics until you find the program that works best.
 To measure the effectiveness of your efforts, ensure you have strong SaaS marketing analytics tracking in place.
 Once the tracking & measuring fundamentals are covered, you can then focus your attention on optimizing acquisition, conversion, retention and upsell.

 SaaS marketers have to be everywhere at once.
-It’s easy to feel that your plan has to incorporate every gambit out there.
+It’s easy to feel that your SaaS marketing plan has to incorporate every gambit out there.
 But no dish should include an ingredient that doesn’t make it better.
 Be methodical, be precise in formulating your SaaS marketing strategy using these ingredients, and slowly build up your marketing success.